Christmas is right around the corner, fast approaching!

-I am bringing the cheer in my favorite way possible: a new Tea Cocktail!
+I am bringing the cheer in my most favourite way possible: a new Tea Cocktail!

-My version utilizes one of our bestselling blends, Crimson Punch, to bring a bit of sour to the sweet, boozy, spicy libation.
+My version utilises one of our bestselling blends, Crimson Punch, to bring a bit of sour to the sweet, boozy, spicy libation.
+A unique, exquisite beverage perfect for the Christmas occasion!
 I call it simply:

 To make the Wassail mixer, wrap the cloves, allspice, ginger, cinnamon sticks, and peppercorns in cheesecloth and tie with kitchen string.
 Combine the cider, brown sugar, and spice bag in a large pot over high heat.
 Bring to a boil, then reduce heat and simmer 30 minutes.
 Add Crimson Punch tea.